jac459/metadriver/README.md

 Another advantage is that there is only one code base running all the drivers so it will be theoretically easier to track bugs.
 Simple drivers will have very simple device files but expect a bit more complexity for advanced interactions.

-The target for this driver is to create a set of "device files" in order to continue to support many new devices when the Neeo cloud will close.
+The target for this driver is to create a "device files database" in order to continue to support many new devices when the Neeo cloud will close.

 In terms of architecture, this driver is based on 4 main parts:
 Meta.js:constitutes the glue with neeo api to create the graphical side (kind of MVC).